This article was updated on October 26, 2021 with ArcGIS Pro 2.8.3.

 Let’s take a look at the final result:

-Adding extra visual variables via the options in Vary symbology by attribute can make for some powerful storytelling with your data.
-If you use them wisely you can add more information to your map without needing to use any text.
-In this example, the changes are relatively subtle, but the result is a map that is easier to read – the brighter stars stand out more distinctly than before, helping you to find your bearings in the sky more quickly.
+In this map, you used three visual variables to map the stars with size, color, and transparency.
+Your goal was to create an appearance closer to how stars appear in nature.
+The changes are relatively subtle and the result is a map that is easier to read – the brighter stars stand out more distinctly than before, helping you to find your bearings in the sky more quickly.